 Apart from Holi, you can enjoy a glass of Thandai at any time of the year.
 But, trust me, your body will thank you for this delight when the mercury soars.

 We have a tried and tested thandai powder recipe that you can easily store for 3 – 6 months and use in a million creative ways to flavour Indian desserts.

 It is a dry masala powder packed with nuts, spices, seeds, and aromatics such as saffron and rose.

 The best part about the homemade thandai masala is – it is unadulterated.

 You are 100% assured about the quality of the drink and its medicinal benefits.
 And the whole making process is pretty straightforward and fuss-free.

-Homemade Thandai Powder is free of artificial flavors, colors, and preservatives.
+Homemade Thandai Powder is free of artificial flavours, colours, and preservatives.
 It is gluten-free and vegan.
 Also, you can make it in small batches as per requirement.

-The readymade thandai powder comes with a lot of preservatives, added sugar, and artificial colors.
+The readymade thandai powder has many preservatives, added sugar, and artificial colours.

 Hence, it is best to avoid it if you are looking for a healthy drink.